 This document is intended for network architects, and is to be used as a guideline during the network design phase of deployment.

-There are other types of protection afforded 128T-powered networks, including path protection (via peer path selection) and link impairment protection (via session resiliency features, packet duplication, packet retransmitions, etc.), but these are not a consequence of supplying two nodes to mitigate the impact of failures.
+There are other types of protection afforded SSR-powered networks, including path protection (via peer path selection) and link impairment protection (via session resiliency features, packet duplication, packet retransmitions, etc.), but these are not a consequence of supplying two nodes to mitigate the impact of failures.

-This document will define the terms used to describe the 128T router’s implementation of high availability, describe the various configurable elements associated with high availability, and how they can be set and/or tuned in order to afford maximal protection against failures.
+This document will define the terms used to describe the SSR’s implementation of high availability, describe the various configurable elements associated with high availability, and how they can be set and/or tuned in order to afford maximal protection against failures.
 It also presents various common topologies, to assist in selecting the best model for any given deployment.

 In general, the configurations presented in this document will be presented in a “vanilla” fashion – without undue service configuration, tenant configuration, traffic policies, etc. – except where necessary to illustrate specific use cases relevant to high availability behavior.